dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-projects.md

 ## Staging environment

-dbt Explorer supports views for [Staging deployment environments](/docs/deploy/deploy-environments#staging-environment), in addition to the Production environment.
+dbt Explorer supports views for [staging deployment environments](/docs/deploy/deploy-environments#staging-environment), in addition to the production environment.
 This gives you a unique view into your pre-production data workflows, with the same tools available in production, while providing an extra layer of scrutiny.
-Once the Staging environment is configured and has a successful job run, it will be visible on the dbt Explorer landing page.

 You can explore the metadata from your production or staging environment to inform your data development lifecycle.
-Just [set a single environment](/docs/deploy/deploy-environments) per dbt Cloud project as “production” or “staging”, and ensure the proper metadata has been generated then you’ll be able to view it in Explorer.
+Just [set a single environment](/docs/deploy/deploy-environments) per dbt Cloud project as “production” or “staging," and ensure the proper metadata has been generated then you’ll be able to view it in Explorer.
 Refer to [Generating metadata](/docs/collaborate/explore-projects#generate-metadata) for more details.

 <Lightbox src="/img/docs/collaborate/dbt-explorer/explore-staging-env.png" width="85%" title="Explore in a staging environment" />